Skip to Content

 How Plumbing Vents Work

 The vent pipe works hand in hand with the drainage pipes.
 When the drainage pipes carry waste out of your home, the vent pipes supply fresh air to the plumbing fixtures, so they can repeat the process and continue moving waste out of your home.
 These air vents also provide an escape for wastewater gases and odors.
-This two-fold function makes them an important asset to your home, and when they become clogged, you need to act quickly to get things moving again.
-You do not want your home to become backed up with sewer gases, nor do you want to find that your plumbing is no longer functional.

-How to Unclog a Vent Pipe
+How to Clear a Clogged Plumbing Vent

 Because working on your vent pipe is difficult at best, taking preventative steps before you encounter a problem is your best course of action.
 Still, if a blockage is in place, you have two options.